-2. Define Your HR Planning Goals & Objectives
+2. Define Your Human Resource Planning Goals and Objectives

 - Explicit Objectives: Focus on attracting and retaining talent, employee motivation and improving employee engagement.
-To set explicit objectives in your annual HR operating plan you have to consider employee experience, the onboarding process, career plans, etc.
+To set explicit objectives in your annual HR strategy you have to consider the experience of current employees, the onboarding process, career plans, etc.

 - Implicit Objectives: Follow the company’s philosophy and help form the company culture.
 They show the power of the HR department and how it can help improve productivity.
-In addition, these objectives focus on the work environment and quality of life for the employees while maintaining all labor regulations.
+In addition, these objectives focus on the work environment and quality of life for current employees while maintaining employment law regulations.

 3. Set Clear Team Responsibilities

-Following this, the first step in the HR action plan 2020, is to assign a person who will be in charge of creating and implementing the HR plan.
+The first step in the creation of any human resource strategy is to assign a person who will be in charge of creating and implementing it.
 For smaller companies, this person will probably be the CEO.
-In slightly larger businesses, the person responsible is normally the same one who handles all of the human resources-related tasks.
+In slightly larger businesses, the person responsible is normally the same one who handles all of the human resource management tasks.
 Medium-sized companies will look to their HR team; with every member delegated to a specific task, each corresponding with a goal.

 Organisational charts are a great way to visually see who is responsible for what, and who reports to who in the company.
-Using this type of chart is incredibly helpful for your staff planning.
+Using this type of chart is incredibly helpful for your workforce planning.
+They display:

 - The structural hierarchy of the company: Directors, managers, intermediate profiles, employees, etc.